 - Queens Fund

-50 Laptops have been refurbished, Microsoft Windows 10 System and Office 2010 software installed, and distributed to Queens Fund Applicants over the last 5 years
+Over 400 PC’s/Laptops have been refurbished with Microsoft Windows 10 System and Office compatable software installed, and distributed to Queens Fund Applicants over the last 5 years

 The Queen’s Fund supports single women & children in Victoria who are in distress, crisis or emergency situations.

 The Queen’s Fund encourages women to increase their self-worth, skills and knowledge through:

 - Short-term emergency relief to alleviate immediate financial crises with rent, medical and household expenses

 - Educational grants to increase access to educational opportunities

 - Grants which give women a chance to rebuild their lives and nurture their children